Excessive Force by Law Enforcement is Illegal in California

 After the law took effect in San Francisco, reports of excessive force came down by more than one-third within a year.
 In line with that reduction was the lower number of times police pointed a firearm at suspects.
 Statistics also indicate that using reasonable force has not led to more officer injuries.
 Those completing the training offered by the state quickly realize they are as effective in their critical roles using less force.

 Unless training continues and is mandated across the state, California may never realize the full potential and benefits this legislation offers the citizens and law enforcement.
 If you have been a victim of excessive force, please get in touch with Joni Eisenstein.
-Attorney Eisenstein has more than 29 years of experience policing the police in San Diego County.
+Attorney Eisenstein has extensive experience since 2003 policing the police in San Diego County.
 An expert in the law and its interpretations, she has helped countless clients fight charges based on the arresting officers' actions.
 Please get in touch with the Law Offices of Joni Eisenstein for a free consultation and ensure your rights have not been violated.

 If you are on the fence about hiring a defense attorney, stop thinking about it, and do it now